spences10/sveltekit-and-the-content-layer/slides.md

 Serverless because you’re not making call to specific servers, you’re making calls to APIs

-You’re making call to specific APIs that abstracts away the servers from you whisht guaranteeing uptime and reliability + scalability, etc
+You’re making call to specific APIs that abstracts away the servers from you whilst guaranteeing uptime and reliability + scalability, etc
 -->

 ---